 Advising is available for current and prospective students who need assistance on academic matters.
-Appointments may be made by calling the Office of Continuing Education and Graduate Studies at (607) 735-1825 or emailing continuinged@elmira.edu.
+Appointments may be made by calling the Office of Continuing Education and Graduate Studies at (607) 735-1719 or emailing continuinged@elmira.edu or graduate@elmira.edu.
 Advising on Financial Aid matters is handled by the Office of Financial Aid, (607) 735-1728; email finaid@elmira.edu.
 See page 10 of this bulletin.